 You won’t see many old 4×3 TVs these days, but 1.33 computer monitors and projector screens are still around.

-Have you ever wondered why you get those black bars on your screen when you play a movie on your DVD or Blu-ray player?
+Now you understand the aspect ratios of TV screens, you can understand why you get those black bars on your screen when you play a movie on your DVD or Blu-ray player.

 You can find more about this in the article on the aspect ratio of DVD and Blu-ray movies.